Why Won’t my Word Document Save: 5 Quick Methods to use

 - Locate the problematic add-ins and disable them.
 Usually, the problem is related to the Send to Bluetooth Add-in, but others can also cause the problem.

 After you disable the problematic add-ins, check if the problem is still there.

-Solution 2 – Rename Normal.dotm template
+2. Rename Normal.dotm template

 According to users, sometimes the problem can be caused by your template file.
-If the default template file is damaged or corrupted, you’ll be unable to save Word document on your PC.
+For example, if the default template file is damaged or corrupted, you’ll be unable to save Word documents on your PC.

 After doing that, you’ll force Word to recreate the new default template file.
 Once you recreate the template file, the issue should be resolved entirely.

-Solution 5 – Disable Controlled Folder Access
+3. Disable Controlled Folder Access

 - Navigate to Virus & threat protection.